Agent Blue

 Agent Blue is one of the "rainbow herbicides" that is known for use by the United States during the Vietnam War.
 It contained a mixture of dimethylarsinic acid (also known as cacodylic acid) and its related salt, sodium cacodylate, and water.
 In contrast to the better-known members like Agent Orange or Agent White, Agent Blue was mostly targeted at killing rice, a hardy crop that was highly resistant to the other rainbow herbicides.
-Unlike those other herbicides, Agent Blue was not contaminated with dioxin.
+Unlike the other "rainbow herbicides", Agent Blue was not contaminated with dioxins.

 History

 Largely inspired by the British use of herbicides and defoliants during the Malayan Emergency, killing rice was a military strategy from the very start of U.S. military involvement in Vietnam.
 At first, U.S. soldiers attempted to blow up rice paddies and rice stocks, using mortars and hand grenades.
 But grains of rice were far more durable than they understood, and were not easily destroyed.
 Every grain that survived was a seed to be collected and planted again.
 A 1967 report to the International War Crimes Tribunal stated that "The soldiers discovered that rice is one of the most maddeningly difficult substances to destroy; using thermite metal grenades it is almost impossible to make it burn and, even if one succeeds in scattering the rice, this does not stop it being harvested by patient men."
 The purpose of Agent Blue was to kill narrow-leafed plants and trees (grass, rice, bamboo, banana, etc.)

 "Operation Ranch Hand" was military code for spraying of herbicides from U.S. Air Force aircraft in Southeast Asia from 1962 through 1971.
 The widespread use of herbicides in Southeast Asia during the Vietnam War was a unique military operation in that it was meant to kill the plants that provided cover.
 The continued use of Agent Blue and the other "Rainbow Herbicides" by the United States was primarily meant as an operation to take away the enemy's advantage on the terrain as well as deprive them of food.

 Between 1962 and 1971, the U.S. used an estimated 20,000,000 U.S.gal of herbicides as chemical weapons for "defoliation and crop destruction" which fell mostly on the forest of South Vietnam, but was eventually used in Laos as well to kill crops in order to deprive the communist Viet Cong and North Vietnamese troops of food.
 It was sprayed on rice paddies and other crops in an attempt to deprive the Viet Cong of the valuable crops the plants provided.
 Agent Blue is chemically unrelated to the more infamous Agent Orange and other herbicides used during the war.